Frequently Asked Questions

 Will workshops continue to be updated?

-Absolutely!
+- Absolutely!
 One of the hallmarks of our programs is that we are continually keeping them up to date.
-As you know, we recently updated the HIV program and both the English and Spanish Diabetes programs.
-We plan to update the CDSMP and Tomando Control in 2019.

 Will there be new programs?

-Yes, we will be releasing Building Better Caregivers, a program for the caregivers of those with cognitive impairment, and a workplace version of the CDSMP later this year.
+- We will be releasing Building Better Caregivers, a program for the caregivers of those with cognitive impairment in 2017.

 Will Trainer certifications or the requirements for trainer annual reports change?